 Staying humble and always having a “how can I provide value” approach will keep you fresh and positive.

 Learn to work the floor, and consider more advanced skills.

 Great, so you’ve got some gigs under your belt and you’ve been bitten by the DJ bug.

 So now you can simply kick back and let the gigs flow in, right?
 Wrong!

 Now is where you start putting in work so that you can become an expert at your craft.
 Unfortunately, many man (MANY) DJs skip this step once they’re “good enough”.

-There’s a lot more to DJing than transitioning from one track to the other:
+There’s a lot more to DJing than just transitions:

-- Get better at finding music which reflects your unique tastes, and yet works with your audience.
+- You must focus on music curation.
+Get better at finding music which reflects your unique tastes, yet works with your audience.